drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Growth Direction
 ^^^^^^^^^^^^^^^^

-Furthermore, you can also create :py:class:`~m_array.MArray` that grows in different directions (e.g. up, down, right and left etc.).
+Furthermore, you can also create |MArray| that grows in different directions (e.g. up, down, right and left etc.).

-To do this, simply pass your preferred direction enum from :py:class:`~m_enum.MArrayDirection` as the ``arr_dir`` argument to the constructor.
+To do this, simply pass your preferred direction enum from |MArrayDirection| as the ``arr_dir`` argument to the constructor.
 The code snippet below generates four different arrays in each direction.

 .. code-block:: python
     :linenos: